 For many visitors, catching sight of a great herd of African elephants in the wild is the highlight of any safari holiday.
 At Rainbow, we work with hand-picked lodges and conservancies that are making a concerted effort to protect and conserve their elephant populations because we, like you, want to see these gentle giants roaming the landscapes and flourishing in their natural habitats safely, for many years to come.

-One of our key charity partners this year is African Parks, with a donation from every mainland Africa booking with Rainbow supporting the NGO.
+One of our key charity partners in 2019 was African Parks.
 This non-profit conservation organisation is the largest counter-poaching force in Africa, managing 10 protected areas that cover six million hectares.
 Success stories include their 500 Elephants campaign, one of the largest elephant translocations in history, during which up to 500 elephants are being moved over 350 kilometres across Malawi into Majete Wildlife Reserve, where the population can thrive.
 Find out more about the project and see how Prince Harry himself got involved by watching their short film, The Journey of Giants.

 Best for Families: Elephants in Chobe National Park, Botswana